amplience/amplience-sfcc-composable-commerce/docs/amplience/toolbar-framework.md

 ### Toolbar State

 Toolbar is saving its state in `openedPanels` and `toolbarOpacity` so it appears correctly when the Toolbar is closed / re-opened.
-You can also pass some global intial state passed to all Toolbar Panels using `toolbarState`.
+You can also pass some global initial state passed to all Toolbar Panels using `toolbarState`.

 ### Toolbar Panel Renderer